 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where fransoletite typically forms.
+Look in granite pegmatites country, the host setting where fransoletite typically forms.
 If you start seeing beryllonite, herderite, roscherite in float, you are in the right ground.
 Field specimens usually show a bladed crystals, radial aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.